Category: Standard Operating Procedures

 9. Keep improving

 Change is continually evolving and you shouldn’t get complacent even after you’ve implemented your change management process.
-Review your current business processes for improvement – this is where SOPs can really help you get a bird’s eye view of your operations.
+Review your current business processes for improvement – this is where SOPs can help you get a bird’s eye view of your operations.

 SOPs are useful for the following reasons.